 Whale sharks can grow to 40 feet and weigh as much as 40 tons by some estimates!
-The largest reported whale shark was 20 meters, but it is uncommon to see them longer than 12 meters.
+The largest reported whale shark was 65.6 feet, but it is uncommon to see them longer than about 39 feet.
 They have broad, flat heads with short snouts and their backs have an interesting white, yellow, and grey checkerboard pattern.
 It is unknown how long whale sharks can live, however, scientists believe they can live approximately 60-100 years.

 Whale sharks are found in all tropical and warm-temperate seas around the world, preferring water temperatures of 68-77° Fahrenheit.